-For further information about working relationships between officers and members please see the Members/Officers protocol (link).
+For further information about working relationships between officers and members please see the Member/Officer Protocol.

 6.2 Working with Colleagues

 Employees must ensure compliance with all the County Council's employment policies.
 Employees should not be involved in an appointment, or be involved in any decision relating to discipline, promotion or any pay adjustments or conditions of another employee, or prospective employee to whom they are related or have a close personal relationship.